aleshaleksey/fansys23/08-spell-list.md

 **Special**: If the target is a square of water or ground, the caster retains control of the weird.
 If the target is an entity it may make a save to reject the spell, in which case the spell fails.

-**Upcast**: Either the damage increases by 1d12, or the reach increases by 5ft for every
+**Upcast**: Either the damage increases by 1d12, or the reach increases by 5ft for every extra MP die above 1.

 ___
 ### Winter's Touch